Langlands parameters of quivers in the Sato Grassmannian: Introduction

+for some $n \ge 1$.
+One obtains a quiver in the Sato Grassmannian that can be described in the following manner:

-Another important example of quivers related to quantum field theory concerns the $(p,q)$ minimal model conformal field theory coupled to gravity.
+Another important example of quivers related to quantum field theory concerns the $(q,p)$ minimal model conformal field theory coupled to gravity.
+Here $q$ and $p$ are positive co-prime integers.
 The corresponding partition function can be described as a square of a special KP $\tau$-function satisfying two additional constraints.
-In terms of the Sato Grassmannian the problem reduces to finding a point $V \in Gr$ stabilized by $z^{p}$ and the Kac-Schwarz operator $A^{p,q}$.
-Hence the situation is described by a quiver of the form
+In terms of the Sato Grassmannian the problem reduces to finding a point $V \in Gr$ stabilized by $z^{q}$ and the Kac-Schwarz operator $A^{q,p}$: The situation is described by a quiver of the form

 where